1FIL0/Market-Engine-Client/README.md

 ![](readme_assets/me_example1.png)

 ## Early Access

 This project is in very early access and bugs are expected.
 The client was originally designed for Linux + CPU compute and may have some bugs regarding Windows and certain hardware.
+The algorithm will also optimised by a lot in the future as there's some GPU branch divergance.

 ## Website